Algebraic-group factorisation algorithm: Methods corresponding to particular algebraic groups

 The use of other algebraic groups—higher-order extensions of N or groups corresponding to algebraic curves of higher genus—is occasionally proposed, but almost always impractical.
+For example, one can use the Jacobian variety of a hyperelliptic curve, which has an efficient group law.
 These methods end up with smoothness constraints on numbers of the order of pd for some d > 1, which are much less likely to be smooth than numbers of the order of p.